LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     This Article reviews the various anti spam stamps added to a message, but we want to focus on the **Spam Confidence Level** (SCL):

-    0 indicates an extremely low probability that the message is spam, while 9 indicates an extremely high probability that the message is spam.
+    0 indicates a low probability that the message is spam, while 9 indicates a high probability that the message is spam.

     As the message header indicates our message has an SCL of 9, we'll want to dig further to determine why it was stamped this way.